AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-add-event.md

 1. Select **Save**.

 The event is added to the stream.
-You can view the new event in your list of data points creating a ranged query that includes your new event.
+You can view the new event in your list of data values creating a ranged query that includes your new event.